pliniker/mo-gc/doc/Project-RFC.md

 # Concurrent Data Structures

-To prevent data races between the application threads and the GC thread, all GC-managed data structures that contain pointers to other GC-managed objects must be transactional in updates to those relationships.
+To prevent data races between the mutator threads and the GC thread, all GC-managed data structures that contain pointers to other GC-managed objects must be transactional in updates to those relationships.
 That is, a `GcRoot<Vec<i32>>` can contain mutable data where the mutability follows only